-Q14 FOR EACH AREA VISITED AT Q13 ASK (Otherwise skip to Q15a): Overall, how satisfied b or dissatisfied were you with your experience of the Top End (excluding Darwin) where 1 is very dissatisfied and 5 is very satisfied SR
+Q14 FOR EACH AREA VISITED AT Q13 ASK (Otherwise skip to Q15a): Overall, how satisfied or dissatisfied were you with your experience of the Top End (excluding Darwin) where 1 is very dissatisfied and 5 is very satisfied SR

-Very disatisfied Fairly dissatisfied Neither satisfied nor dissatisfied Fairly satisfied Very sittsfied Not applicable - no experience
+Very dissatisfied Fairly dissatisfied Neither satisfied nor dissatisfied Fairly satisfied Very satisfied Not applicable - no experience

 Litchfield Park 1 2 3 4 5 97

 Kakadu/ Jabiru 1 2 3 4 5 97

 Tiwi Islands 1 2 3 4 5 97

 Nitmilyk National Park (Katherine Gorge) 1 2 3 4 5 97

-Q15a IF VISITED ONLY DARWIN S3 (code 1), And why did you decide to visit only Darwin, and not surrounding areas as well on this trip?
+Q15a IF VISITED ONLY DARWIN S3 (code 1), And why did you decide to visit only Darwin and not surrounding areas as well on this trip?
 [DO NOT READ OUT, MR] Any other reason?

-Not enough time to go elsewhere 1 Been before 2 The Top End does not appeal to me 3 The Top End does not appeal to me Came to see Darwin itself/ the city Visiting friends & relatives - spent time with them instead I had already booked accommodation so could not take overnight trips I did not realise how much was on offer outside Darwin until I got here
+Not enough time to go elsewhere 1 Been before 2 The Top End does not appeal to me 3 Came to see Darwin itself/ the city 4 Visiting friends & relatives - spent time with them instead 5 I had already booked accommodation so could not take overnight trips 6 I did not realise how much was on offer outside Darwin until I got here 7

-There is enough to see and do in Darwin without needing to travel further 8 Hotels too expensive / not good value for money 9 Couldn't get the accommodation I wanted / booked out 10 Tours too expensive / not good value for money 11 Been to the Top End before & only wanted to visit Darwin this time 12 Other (specify) 96
+There is enough to see and do in Darwin without needing to travel further .
+8 Hotels too expensive / not good value for money .
+9 Couldn't get the accommodation I wanted / booked out .
+10 Tours too expensive / not good value for money .
+11 Been to the Top End before & only wanted to visit Darwin this time .
+12 Other (specify) .
+96

-Q15b IF VISITED OTHER DESTINATIONS ON A DAY TRIP BESIDE DARWIN S3 (code 2), ASK.
+Q15b IF VISITED OTHER DESTINATIONS ON A DAY TRIP BESIDE DARWIN S3 (cod ASK.
 And why did you decide to take a day tour rather than to stay in Darwin or go overnight?
-[DO NOT READ OUT, MR]

-Not enough time to go elsewhere 1 Been on an overnight trip before & wanted to stay more local to Darwin this time 2 The Top End does not appeal to me 3 Visiting friends & relatives - spent time with them instead 5 I had already booked accommodation so could not take overnight trips 6 I did not realise how much was on offer outside Darwin until I got here 7 There is enough to see and do in Darwin & the local surrounds without needing travel further Only wanted to see the highlights Takes too long to get there / too far to get to 10 Overnight Tours too expensive / not good value for money 11 People had recommended it 12 Seemed like the best mix in the time available 13 Heard it was not worth the effort to stay overnight 14 Did not want to camp in the bush 15 Other (specify)
+[DO NOT READ OUT, MR] Not enough time to go elsewhere 1 Been on an overnight trip before & wanted to stay more local to Darwin this time 2 The Top End does not appeal to me 3 Visiting friends & relatives - spent time with them instead 5 I had already booked accommodation so could not take overnight trips 6 I did not realise how much was on offer outside Darwin until I got here 7 There is enough to see and do in Darwin & the local surrounds without needing to travel further 8 Only wanted to see the highlights 9 Takes too long to get there / too far to get to 10 Overnight Tours too expensive / not good value for money 11 People had recommended it 12 Seemed like the best mix in the time available 13 Heard it was not worth the effort to stay overnight 14 Did not want to camp in the bush 15 Other (specify)

+Q16 IF VISITED OTHER DESTINATIONS OVERNIGHT BESIDE DARWIN S3 (code 3), A And what made you decide to travel beyond Darwin to some of the Top End on this trip?
+[DO NOT READ OUT, MR] SK

+Wanted to see the wildlife/ crocodiles in their natural habitat 1

+See the landscape 2

 See the rock paintings/ other indigenous culture 3

 Like to explore the countryside/ get out of the city 4

 Wanted to camp in the bush 5

 People had recommended it 6

 Always wanted to go 7

 To go swimming in a waterhole / waterfalls 8

 To do something unique 9

 Go Fishing 10

 Never been before 11

 Other 1 (specify) 97

 Other 2 (specify) 98

 Other 3 (specify) 99